Magnolia 5.6 reached end of life on June 25, 2020. This branch is no longer supported, see End-of-life policy.

 virtual-uri ) through the

-info.magnolia.virtualuri.VirtualUriFilter class.
-Moreover, the mappings themselves are stored in their own registry (
+info.magnolia.virtualuri.VirtualUriFilter class and are stored in their own registry (

 VirtualUriRegistry ), which allows to reference each mapping also in YAML definition files.
 All virtual URI mappings can be located via the Definitions app no matter whether they come from JCR or a YAML file:

 Virtual URIs are commonly used in Internet marketing for:

 There are also utility reasons for redirecting URLs, related to day-to-day site maintenance:

 example.com.
 You can map multiple domain names to a site in your Magnolia site definition.
 This can be a major time-saver for a CMS team since there is no need to configure a Web server.
 Note that you need to register the domains with a registrar first and make sure that DNS entries for the domains point to the server hosting your Magnolia instance.

 As an example of mapping, see also Turning a template-based JSON provider into a RESTful API with virtualURIMapping where we define a custom virtual mapping to rewrite a path like

 You can create virtual URI mappings in the

 Please note that the YAML-based configuration must be stored under the